werf/werf/README.md

 <!-- WERF DOCS PARTIAL BEGIN: Overview -->

+Werf is an Open Source CLI tool written in Golang to implement your application delivery fast & easy.
+To benefit from it, you just need to describe your application's configuration (how to build it and deploy it into Kubernetes) in a Git repo acting as the single source of truth.
+In short, that's what we call GitOps today.

-Werf is an OpenSource CLI tool written in Golang that intent to organize a complete application lifecycle.
-It builds docker images using Dockerfiles or alternative fast builder based on the custom syntax.
-It cleans docker registry from unused images.
-It deploys application into Kubernetes using helm-compatible format chart with handy customizations and improves deploy tracking, errors detection and output.
-Werf is not a complete CI/CD system yet it is a tool that can be embedded into any to implement CI/CD for your application.
+* Werf builds Docker images using Dockerfiles or alternative fast builder based on the custom syntax.
+It also cleans Docker Registry from unused images.
+* Werf deploys your application into Kubernetes using a chart in Helm-compatible format with handy customizations and improved deploy tracking, errors detection and output.

+While werf is not a complete CI/CD system itself, it is a tool that can be embedded into any existing CI/CD system literally "connecting the dots" to implement these practices for your application.
+We consider it a new generation of high-level CI/CD tools.

 <!-- WERF DOCS PARTIAL END -->